 in the sense that no two watches of this model will bear the same number.

 Having them on the dial is an exclusive detail, even in the high-end watch world.

 Note that they are also engraved on the case-back.

-The dial uses applied gold cabochons for the hour markers, which is surprising for an ultra-flat watch as they add some height (consider that the minute hand has to move above them).
+The dial uses applied gold cabochons for the hour markers, which is surprising for an ultra-flat watch, considering their additional height (remember that the minute hand has to move above them).